amand33p/to-view-list/README.md

 - Authentication (login/register with email)
 - Add/update/delete entries
+- Add title, link, description, tags & type of link
 - Bookmark important stuff (by 'starring' it)
-- Mark the already done/read/watched items as 'viewed'
+- Mark the already read/watched items as 'viewed'
 - Search entries by title, description or tags
 - Filter entries by type (article, video or other), or by starred or viewed
 - Click on tags to show all entries containing the tag you clicked on.